LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 The following policy will tile row and col indices across two-dimensional CUDA thread blocks with 'x' and 'y' dimensions defined by a 'CUDA_BLOCK_SIZE' parameter that can be set at compile time.
+Within each tile, the kernel iterates are executed by CUDA threads.

 .. literalinclude:: ../../../../examples/tut_matrix-multiply.cpp
                     :lines: 654-671

+Note that the tiling mechanism requires a ``RAJA::statement::Tile`` type, with a tile size and a tiling execution policy, plus a ``RAJA::statement::For`` type with an execution execution policy for each tile dimension.

 The file ``RAJA/examples/tut_matrix-multiply.cpp``
 contains the complete working example code for all examples described in this